 - Create some audios (MP3s).
 Just record it to share with your blog readers and get it transcribed and edited (that’s a two step process).
-Editors in Australia can be found at the ipEd Directory or see our copy editors.
+Please see our copy editors.

 - Referrals and word-of-mouth is gold.
 Remember at the end of all non-urgent business conversations to add “we rely on referrals and reviews to continue being of help”.
 Everybody likes to help, so it’s not a big ask.